clarkfitzg/makeParallel/cran_comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+This is the first submission of this package, so there is a NOTE.